accurascan/Android-KYC-AL/README.md

-# Accura KYC Android SDK - OCR & Active Liveness Check along with Face Match
+# AccuraScan's Android SDK for KYC & ID Verification - OCR, Face Biometrics and Liveness Check

-Android KYC SDK - OCR &amp; Active Liveness <br/><br/>
-Accura OCR is used for Optical character recognition.<br/><br/>
-Accura Face Match is used for Matching 2 Faces.
-It matches the User Image from a Selfie vs User Image in document.<br/><br/>
-Accura Active Liveness is used for your customer verification and authentication.Unlock the True Identity of Your Users with 3D Selfie Technology<br/><br/>
+1. High Accuracy OCR (Optical Character Recognition) Includes English, Latin, Chinese, Korean and Japanese Languages.
+2. Face Biometrics Is Used for Matching Both The Source And The Target Image.
+It Matches the User's Selfie Image with The Image on The Document.
+3. User Authentication and Liveness Check Is Used for Customer Verification and Authentication.
+It Protects You from Identity Theft & Spoofing Attacks Through the Use of Active and Passive Selfie Technology for Liveness Check.

-Below steps to setup Accura SDK's to your project.
+Below steps to setup AccuraScan's SDK to your project.

 ## Install SDK in to your App